Baqend/guide/src/index.md

 ## Dependencies

-Our SDK does not require any additional dependencies, however it is shipped with four bundled dependencies:
+The Baqend SDK does not require any additional dependencies, however it is shipped with four bundled dependencies:

 - Jahcode, for easier class declaration and usage
 - lie, A lightweight and fast ECMA5 Promise shim